Aryk-Tech/IT-Labs-Portfolio/README.md

 # IT-Labs-Portfolio
-IIT and cybersecurity lab portfolio focused on troubleshooting, networking, and system administration practice.
+IT and cybersecurity lab portfolio focused on troubleshooting, networking, and system administration practice.